joaoccardoso/paser-lang/README.md

 - Evaluates logic expressions with variable assignment (`:=`)
 - Supports operator precedence: `NOT` > `AND` > `XOR` > `OR` > `IMPLICATION` > `BICONDITIONAL`
 - Includes an interactive REPL for logic expressions
+- Can run logic files directly from the command line

 ## Requirements